Чтобы скачать документ введите ваш email.

 If you inherit property in Italy, the steps you should follow are:

-1. Obtain an Italian Fiscal Code (codice fiscale), if you are not already a resident in Italy.
+1. Obtain an Italian Fiscal Code (codice fiscale), if you do not already have one.

 2. Check for outstanding debts or mortgages attached to the property.